 If it feels like it is getting harder to manage your finance organization’s fraud and compliance risks, you are not imagining things.
-The finance department is a target-rich environment for crooks:
+The finance department is a target-rich environment for crooks who target:

 - Vendor schemes

 - Fraudulent financial reporting

 All told, 75 percent of global senior executives surveyed by Kroll say their organization has experienced some type of fraud, whether it’s insider fraud or supplier fraud.
 Each year, corporate America loses the equivalent of 5 percent of its total revenues due to fraud, studies show.